CBD for Dogs with Cancer

 Key Takeaways

-• CBD can help with cancer side effects.
+• CBD can help with dog cancer side effects.

-• Dogs with cancer should not take CBD oil with prednisone.
+• Dogs with cancer who are on prednisone should not take CBD oil.

 • You can give your dog CBD for pain relief from cancer, but run it by your vet first to make sure that it won’t interact with your dog’s other medications.